GazzaJ/CI-MS3-W3Recipes/README.md

  Highlights functions to proceed with changes such as submitting a recipe or confirming changes

    - Orange ![Orange and Red Buttons](https://github.com/GazzaJ/CI-MS3-W3Recipes/blob/main/README-img/orange-red-fabs.jpg)
  Used as a wanrning, or to indicate an action which will result in data being changed.
 The image above illustrates the difference between EDIT and DELETE functions.

    - Red ![Red Button](https://github.com/GazzaJ/CI-MS3-W3Recipes/blob/main/README-img/red-button.jpg)
  Highlights a Stop or Cancel function for changes, but more importantly highlight actions which could result in data being permanently removed.

  - **Data Input**
 The primary User inputs are achieved
+Users are able to add and change their data (Recipes or User Profile) using a series of forms
 >A key consideration in the early planning stages was the method for inputting the recipe ingredients and preparation steps.
 I had initially thought about getting the user to input the number of ingredients and then looping through this number to enter each ingredient, one at a time.
 However this would be problematic, if the user inputs an incorrect number.
 In this case they might have to restart the process, which would be undesirable. **Thus the goal; has been to make it as easy as possible for the user to input this data.**